Nagapavani430/java--snake-game/README.md

 P:To resume the game

-I:To know the current speed of the game
+I: To know the current speed of the game

 Tab:To display Tree